Past presidents' physicals: What we learned

-(CNN)President Donald Trump is scheduled to undergo a physical examination Friday at Walter Reed National Military Medical Center in Bethesda, Maryland.
-The exam will be conducted by US Navy Rear Adm.
+(CNN)President Donald Trump had a physical examination Friday at Walter Reed National Military Medical Center in Bethesda, Maryland.
+The exam was conducted by US Navy Rear Adm.
 Dr. Ronny Jackson, the same physician who performed President Barack Obama's last two physicals while in office.

 CNN gathered past reports from former presidents' physical exams -- documents that typically share basic information such as height, weight and blood pressure, but also detail skin tag removal for Obama, a cyst drained on George H. W. Bush's finger, and how Gerald Ford's doctor advocated for a White House swimming pool.